kostja/doc/download/rocks.rst

                     :title: digest
                     :specialtext: Built-in

-                    Routines to work with “digest”, a value returned by a hash function
+                    Routines to work with "digest", a value returned by a hash function